Jmuccigr/jmuccigr.github.io/_posts/2020-04-10-Weekly-Periodicity.md

 ![1.
 New daily cases in Italy](../../../../../images/Italy_daily_cases.png)

 Lots of ups and downs, but the smoothing function seems reasonable: we're over the hump.
-But looking at those humps with the "Tuesday Effect" in mind, they looked fairly regular, occurring over at least the past 4 weeks.
+But looking at those little bumps with the "Tuesday Effect" in mind, they looked fairly regular, occurring over at least the past 4 weeks.
 Here's the same data with nice orange lines every Tuesday (and no distracting smoothing curve):

 ![2.
 New daily cases in Italy](../../../../../images/Italy_daily_cases_tuesday.png)

 That's looks pretty periodic to me.
 Not perfect, but lows coming early in the week on Tuesday and Wednesday, followed by highs on the weekends.
 So, why?
 Well, I'm not sure exactly, but like @crick247, I suspected it had something to do with work schedules or avoidance/difficulty of Sunday visits to the hospital.
 Add in a reporting delay, and you get early-week lows and late-week highs.
 But it occurred to me that of course you can't find any new cases if you don't test for them, so how do tests look?
 Are they periodic as well?

-Italy has been testing at a fairly reasonable rate, hitting about 30k people a day for a while, or about 500 people per million.
+Italy has been testing at a fairly reasonable rate, hitting about 30k a day for a while, or about 500 per million people.
 That's no South Korea, but it's a lot better than the US,[^US_data] which is finally getting to about 80% of that, though Italy has recently upped their daily testing to over 40k.
 (Italy's cumulative tests are at 1.4% of their population; US at about half that.)
 Here's the same kind of chart as above for daily testing counts.

 [^US_data]: I'm using the [COVID-19 Tracking project](https://covidtracking.com) for my US data.
-The New York Times has their own dataset and CNN releases figures, too.
+The New York Times has [their own dataset](https://github.com/nytimes/covid-19-data) and CNN releases figures, too.
 They all differ by a bit.

 ![3.
 New daily cases in Italy](../../../../../images/Italy_daily_tests_tuesday.png)

-Once again those humps look pretty periodic, spiking late in the week and bottoming out early, Monday more than Tuesday.
+Once again those little bumps look pretty periodic, spiking late in the week and bottoming out early, Monday more than Tuesday.
 So it's seem reasonable to think that the swings in testing are leading to the swings in cases and the whole "Tuesday Effect" in Italy.

 One more chart.